HEP-FCC/FCCeePhysicsPerformance/General/README.md

 - To see how one can run the vertex fitter over a collection of tracks, see in [examples/FCCee/vertex](https://github.com/HEP-FCC/FCCAnalyses/tree/master/examples/FCCee/vertex)
 - To see how one can run a jet algorithm over a collection of particles, see in [examples/FCCee/top/hadronic](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/top/hadronic/analysis.py#L40).
 This is an interface to FastJet, although not all the algorithms that are implemented in FastJet are currently available in this interface.
 See in [JetClustering.h](https://github.com/HEP-FCC/FCCAnalyses/blob/master/analyzers/dataframe/JetClustering.h) for more details.

+Other basic examples, although not marged yet in the master branch of the repository, can be found [here](https://github.com/HEP-FCC/FCCAnalyses/tree/basicexamples/examples/basics), with basic documentation being in-progress.
+The configuration file [read_EDM4HEP.py](https://github.com/HEP-FCC/FCCAnalyses/blob/basicexamples/examples/basics/read_EDM4HEP.py) contains a few comments, which can help people get started.

 ### Code development